-Activation of the non-neuronal cholinergic system [38] in airway smooth muscle is likely not of major functional importance to cigarette smoke induced pro-inflammatory cytokine production, as we did not observe any effects of tiotropium or other muscarinic receptor antagonists on cells exposed to CSE alone.
-Nonetheless, in intact lungs stimulation of muscarinic receptors, for example by neuronal or inflammatory cell-derived acetylcholine, could augment the inflammatory response induced by smoking, suggesting CSE could promote an immunomodulatory role for muscarinic receptors on airway smooth muscle cells, thereby potentiating its pro-inflammatory effects.
+Activation of the non-neuronal cholinergic system [38] in airway smooth muscle is unlikely to be of major functional importance to cigarette smoke-induced pro-inflammatory cytokine production, as we did not observe any effects of tiotropium or other muscarinic receptor antagonists on cells exposed to cigarette smoke extract alone.
+Nonetheless, in intact lungs, stimulation of muscarinic receptors, for example, by neuronal or inflammatory cell-derived acetylcholine, could augment the inflammatory response induced by smoking, suggesting that cigarette smoke extract could promote an immunomodulatory role for muscarinic receptors on airway smooth muscle cells, thereby potentiating its pro-inflammatory effects.
 Although increased airway smooth muscle mass is found in patients with COPD [39], the role of airway smooth muscle cells in the inflammatory process observed in COPD has not yet been extensively studied.
-Airway smooth muscle bundles in COPD patients are infiltrated by neutrophils and CD8+ T cells [40;41], suggesting that airway smooth muscle cells may actively recruit these cells.
-Also, in vitro studies have shown that airway smooth muscle cells produce IL-8 in response to many inflammatory mediators implicated in COPD, including TNF-α [42], IL-17 [43], neutrophil products such as LL-37 [44], bacteria [45] and cigarette smoke [18].
-Combining cigarette smoke with TNF-α results in a synergistic increase in IL-8 release [46].
+Airway smooth muscle bundles in COPD patients are infiltrated by neutrophils and CD8+ T-cells [40, 41], suggesting that airway smooth muscle cells may actively recruit these cells.
+Also, in vitro studies have shown that airway smooth muscle cells produce IL-8 in response to many inflammatory mediators implicated in COPD, including TNF-α [42], IL-17 [43] and neutrophil products, such as LL-37 [44], bacteria [45] and cigarette smoke [18].
+Combining cigarette smoke with TNF-\alpha results in a synergistic increase in IL-8 release [46].
 Our data also show that muscarinic receptor agonists can act in concert with cigarette smoke to induce the production of IL-8 by airway smooth muscle cells, suggesting that these cells, in addition to epithelial cells and inflammatory cells, could play an important role in the inflammatory process involved in neutrophil recruitment and exacerbations of COPD.
 In addition, our findings may have implications for our understanding of muscarinic receptor function on airway smooth muscle cells in smoking asthmatics.